What are the pros and cons of biometrics in today's digital age?

 - User Experience – Convenient and fast

-- Non-transferrable – Everyone has access to a unique set of biometrics
+- Non-transferable – Everyone has access to a unique set of biometrics

 - Spoof-proof – Biometrics are hard to fake or steal